Shipping Rates, Terms, & Conditions

 PRIVACY: Your privacy is immensely important to us.
 We will not sell or rent your name and address to any other company.
 We will not share your name with any other client.
 Occasionally a client may be hunting for a rodmaker or restorationist, or even another supplier of tools and components.
 We will be happy to point folks in the direction of your business website, if you are another professional in the fishing industry, but we cannot facilitate individual contacts.
 If you would like to learn the name of other rodmakers in your area, please contact your local TU or FFF group, or join one of the many rodmaking listservs on the internet.
 A growing resource for locating rodmakers and others affiliated with bamboo rodmaking, restoration, rod sales, and more are the several maps on the Peak Bamboo resource pages, which you can find here: http://peakbamboo.com/resources/.

 CANCELLATIONS: Please order carefully.
-Once placed, we often begin picking your order within minutes.
-Non-custom orders may be cancelled up until the time we send you a shipping notification.
-Orders for custom products – guides, blued components, etc. – cannot be cancelled after 12 hours because we will very likely have started making and/or finishing your parts.
+Orders are ‘sealed’ – firm – once placed.
+We often begin picking your order within minutes.
+Orders for custom products – guides, blued components, etc. – cannot be cancelled because we will very likely have started making and/or finishing your parts within hours (for example, even if Russ won’t get to soldering your agate for a week, Drake may invest the time to prep your frame and pull a stone ring almost immediately after the order is placed).
 If the custom parts are fairly standard, e.g., a red agate stripping guide, we may be able to re-stock them for a 20% re-stocking fee.
 If they are highly unusual, e.g., gold filled & blued reel seat hardware, they’re yours.
-Please inquire if you have questions.
+Please inquire – BEFORE ORDERING – if you have questions.

 REFUNDS: We’re very easy to work with and truly want you to be satisfied with your purchase.
 We are more than happy to make exchanges or offer a refund on non-custom parts up to 30 days after the date of purchase.
 The exceptions to this rule are custom items (see Cancellations above) and vintage parts; vintage parts have a one week inspection period after they arrive at your location.
 In either case, please email us and we’ll issue a Return Authorization Number that is valid for seven days (domestic) or 21 days (international).
 You are responsible for prompt return shipping, unless we were in error when packing/shipping a part.
 Many of these parts are fragile, so you must return all parts in a box, not an envelope, well padded and fully insured for the retail value of the item.